DheepthaRajesh/dheeptha_rajesh/README.md

 ## Cybersecurity Portfolio

-#### Contains cybersecurity projects from the Google Cybersecurity Professional Certification including security audits, risk assessments, and managing file permissions in Linux based on real-world scenarios.
+#### Contains cybersecurity projects from the Google Cybersecurity Professional Certification including security audits, risk assessments, managing file permissions in Linux, and SQL filtering for security investigations - all based on real-world scenarios.

 **Cybersecurity Professional Statement:**